Ottawa

 Keeping their passport or work permit

-Outside of the smaller provinces, the Employment Standards Act (ESA) generally governs remote work in Canada.
+In most provinces, the Employment Standards Act (ESA) outlines rules and regulations for remote work in Canada.

 Remote work regulations that every employer will need to follow under the ESA include deciding: